 Public comment on these updates was accepted from October 25, 2021 through November 24, 2021.
-This guidance is effective as of December 1, 2021.
+This guidance is effective as of January 3, 2022 and shall be applied to enforcement cases resolving Notices of Alleged Violations issued from that date forward; the newly effective manual shall not be applied to enforcement cases initiating prior to January 3, 2022.